kubernetes/enhancements/keps/sig-scheduling/5055-dra-device-taints-and-tolerations/README.md

 ### Non-Goals

-- Not part of the plan for alpha: developing a kubectl command for managing device taints.
+- Not part of the plan for this KEP: developing a kubectl command for managing device taints.
-  This may be reconsidered.

 ## Proposal